 Another benefit to homeschool planning during the summer is that you get an early look at your school year calendar.

 Don’t forget to include field trips or other fun days when planning your school year calendar.
-Everyone needs a break sometimes, and homeschool families are no different.
+Everyone needs a break sometimes, and homeschooling families are no different.